rev-net/memo/memo.md

 #### Spend

-RRG will use the $REV it earns to support the launch, security, and marketing of revnet.app and associated revnets.
+RRG will use the $REV it earns to support the launch, security, and distribution of revnet.app and associated revnets.
 We will staff jango (project/tech lead), filip (ops/tech lead), aeolian (consumer/tech lead), kmac (marketing/tech lead), and rob (legal).

 The technical and product todos include:
 - iterate on revnet.app to best serve revnet participation and creation.